-This record is being compiled as a result of a personal interest in the subject and is an ongoing project.
-It is offered here as an aid for research purpose for family historians but also for anyone else who benefits from using the data.
+This list of places of worship is an incomplete but ongoing project.
+It is offered here as an aid for research purposes, particularly for family historians, but also for anyone else who benefits from using the data.
 Hopefully, you will find it useful.

-This information is not held up to be comprehensive or totally accurate for reasons such as:- Much of the knowledge to validate the record is beyond living memory.
-There is a problem with understanding what the dates represent: for example, dates relating to the closure of places of worship vary according to different perceptions of ‘closure’, i.e. is it the date of the last service, the day the doors closed or the day the relevant authority ceased to have formal involvement with the property?
+This information is not held up to be comprehensive or totally accurate.
+Much of the local knowledge to validate the record is beyond living memory.
+There is also a problem with understanding what the dates represent.
+For example, dates relating to the closure of places of worship vary according to different perceptions of ‘closure’, eg. is it the date of the last service, the day the doors closed or the day the relevant authority ceased to have formal involvement with the property?

-The record may never be 100% complete or totally up-to-date and is always open to amendments.
-We would like to hear from you with any corrections additions which can be validated.
+The record may never be 100% complete or totally up-to-date and will always be open to amendments.
+We would like to hear from you with any additions, or corrections, which can be validated.
 Please send to firstname.lastname@example.org

 11. (a) Bristol Burgesses 1525 - 1557